The Benefits of Exercise as We Age

 Exercise is very beneficial as we age.
 It definitely shouldn’t be boring.
 It can be social and fun.
 The rewards that exercise can give you are far greater than any side effects of ageing.

 It can be difficult to incorporate an exercise routine if it is not an existing habit.
 Often we feel stuck on how to start, what to do, and where to seek help.
 It is a misconception that exercise needs to be performed for lengthy periods to be beneficial.
 An Exercise Physiologist can assist you with further advice and education.

-To get more information on how to incorporate exercise into the diary or to further join in on one of our exercise classes, call us on 07 3352 5116 or book online today.
+To get more information on how to incorporate exercise into the diary or to further join in on one of our exercise classes, call our physiotherapy Brisbane clinic on 07 3352 5116 or book online today.